 The health of individuals is partly dependent on their relationships and the social structures in which they live.
-Palliative care is an approach to healthcare that seeks to optimise quality of life for the individual and their family and carers.
+Palliative care is an approach to healthcare that seeks to optimise quality of life for the person and their family and carers.
 A return to a public health approach in delivering palliative care services is suggested to better meet social challenges such as isolation, inequity of access to services and spirituality, while maintaining dignity in dying.
 It is proposed that social effects of illness and dying may actually be best managed by friends or community members rather than healthcare professionals.
-[3,6]
+[4,7]

 This page highlights the benefits of social support systems for palliative care recipients and the need for more robust evidence on this topic.